HomeOnMars/pyCSL2HMapGen/README.md

 before you continue.

 Step 1: Find a real world location you want to make your CSL2 map out of.
-    You can use many existing online tools, such as https://heightmap.skydark.pl/beta Make sure you grab 3 pieces of info: longtitude (of the center of the map), latitude (same),
+    You can use many existing online tools, such as https://heightmap.skydark.pl/beta or https://terraining.ateliernonta.com/ Make sure you grab 3 pieces of info: longtitude (of the center of the map), latitude (same),